-This article is designed to inform and educated new or existing hamster owners about a serious condition called cage rage.
+This article is designed to inform and educate new or existing hamster owners about a serious condition called cage rage.
 It can cause serious harm to the emotional and physical harm of the hamsters and trigger a long list of behavioural problems.

 - Syrian "golden" hamsters are most at risk.